 b) Sentence Equivalence

 There are approximately 8-9 questions of sentence equivalence in GRE.
-Sentence Equivalence questions test the ability to reach a conclusion about how a passage should be completed on the basis of partial information, but to a greater extent they focus on the meaning of the completed whole
+Sentence Equivalence questions test the ability to conclude how a passage should be completed based on partial information, but to a greater extent they focus on the meaning of the completed whole

 c) Text Completions (T.C.)